Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Introduction

-As machine learning (ML) progressively permeates all sectors of society, responsible and trustworthy AI development is more crucial than ever (\cite{dignum2019responsible,grodzinsky2011developing,thiebes2021trustworthy}).
-Increasingly, this debate spills over from the ethics and machine learning communities to the legal domain (\cite{laux2022trustworthy}), where different regulatory frameworks for ensuring trustworthy AI are emerging.
-In this context, discrimination against protected groups in decisions facilitated by ML models remains a key challenge (\cite{wachter2022theory}).
-Non-discrimination legislation applying to biased AI systems does exist in the US and the EU, but loopholes and enforcement problems remain (\cite{barocas2016big,hacker2018teaching,zuiderveen2020strengthening,wachter2021fairness,wachter2022theory}).
-Hence, the AI Act, proposed by the EU Commission in 2021 and set to be enacted soon in the EU, adds further duties for ML developers such as the duty to evaluate of training data for potential biases (Article 10(2) AI Act), the duty to use representative training data (Article 10(3) AI Act) and the duty to prevent biased feedback loops (Article 15(3) AI Act) (\cite{veale2021demystifying,ebers2021european,hacker2021legal}).
-This is backed up by a framework for AI liability proposed in September 2022 by the EU Commission (\cite{hacker2022european}).
-Moreover, the recently enacted EU Digital Markets Act (DMA\footnote{Regulation (EU) 2022/1925 of the European Parliament and of the Council of 14 September 2022 on contestable and fair markets in the digital sector, OJ 2022, L265/1.}) now compels large online platforms to engage in ‘fair and non-discriminatory’ ranking (Article 6(5) DMA).
+These inherent complexities and trade-offs will only become more important as specific legal provisions increasingly mandate fairness and non-discrimination in AI \cite{laux2022trustworthy,hacker2024generative,xenidis2019eu}.
+In this context, discrimination against protected groups in decisions facilitated by ML models remains a key challenge.
+Non-discrimination legislation applying to biased AI systems does exist in the US and the EU, but loopholes and enforcement problems remain \cite{barocas2016big,hacker2018teaching,zuiderveen2020strengthening,wachter2021fairness,wachter2022theory}.
+The new EU AI Act\footnote{Regulation (EU) 2024/1689 of the European Parliament and of the Council of 13 June 2024 laying down harmonised rules on artificial intelligence (Artificial Intelligence Act), OJ L, 2024/1689.} compels AI developers to comprehensively assess and mitigate risks to fundamental rights, such as non-discrimination, stemming from high-risk AI systems and large general-purpose models (Art.
+9, 55 AI Act) \cite{veale2021demystifying,ebers2021european,hacker2021legal}.
+This is backed up by a new framework for AI liability adopted by the EU legislator \cite{hacker2022european}.
+Moreover, the EU Digital Markets Act (DMA\footnote{Regulation (EU) 2022/1925 of the European Parliament and of the Council of 14 September 2022 on contestable and fair markets in the digital sector, OJ 2022, L265/1.}) now compels large online platforms to engage in ‘fair and non-discriminatory’ ranking (Article 6(5) DMA), with a significant impact on the AI systems used for these tasks, which are key to the digital economy.